skilledu/Skilled.U-Ai-SDK/README.md

   }'
 ```

-**Note**: Replace the URL only if you host the gateway elsewhere.
-Each SDK is simply a wrapper around these API calls, so you can use either the SDKs or direct API calls.
+**Note**: Each SDK is simply a wrapper around these API calls, so you can use either the SDKs or direct API calls.

 ✨ With **Skilled AI SDK**, you can integrate AI into your projects quickly and easily — no API keys required!